Up to 60% off sofas & mattresses — limited‑time deals.

 • Complex buildings add scheduling friction

-• Longer routes demand more coordination
+• Longer routes require more coordination

 Pros & Cons